CorySimon/pyIAST/docs/index.rst

 Myers, A. L., & Prausnitz, J. M. (1965).
 Thermodynamics of mixed‐gas adsorption.
 AIChE Journal, 11(1), 121-127.

-We follow the method outlined in the reference:
+We follow the method outlined in the more accessible reference:

 Tarafder, A. and Mazzotti, M. A method for deriving explicit binary isotherms obeying ideal adsorbed solution theory.
 Chem.
 Eng.
 Technol.
 2012, 35, No. 1, 102-108.